Daryl0101/cs50-web-Project-0/README.md

 # cs50-web-Project-0
 **Search**\
-Front-end for Google Search, Google Image Search & Google Advanced Search.
+Front-end for Google Search, Google Image Search & Google Advanced Search using html and CSS.

 This was Project 0 from HarvardX's CS50w course.